Priyosmita/ecoprint/README.md

 - Web-Server: <br/> <img src="https://www.svgrepo.com/show/373924/nginx.svg" alt="nginx" width="50" height="50"/>

 ## 💫 In a nutshell
 EcoPrint is more than just a tool; it's a commitment to a sustainable future.
 By empowering individuals with accurate carbon footprint calculations, personalized reduction strategies, and real-time global insights, EcoPrint fosters a proactive approach to environmental stewardship.
-With the security of a dedicated decentralised database and the intelligence of advanced AI, EcoPrint ensures that users can make informed, impactful decisions for a greener tomorrow.
+With the security of a dedicated database and the intelligence of advanced AI, EcoPrint ensures that users can make informed, impactful decisions for a greener tomorrow.
 Join us in our mission to reduce carbon footprints and create a sustainable world for generations to come.